NuGet/docs.microsoft.com-nuget/docs/Quickstart/Restore.md

 # Quick guide to package restore

 You may encounter situations where you need to restore the NuGet packages referenced by a project.
-For example, a project in Visual Studio may show the error: "This project references NuGet package(s) that are missing on this computer.
+For example, a project in Visual Studio may show the following error:

+    ```
+    This project references NuGet package(s) that are missing on this computer.
 Use NuGet Package Restore to download them.
-The missing file is {name}."
+The missing file is {name}.
+    ```

 Use any of the following methods to quickly restore packages: